kobaltcore/renkit/README.md

 All tasks have the following shared properties:
 - `enabled`: Whether the task should run or not.
 Defaults to `false`.
-- `priorities`: A table of two optional configuration options that governs the priority of a task relative to other tasks:
+- `priorities`: A table of two optional configuration options that governs the priority of a task relative to other tasks.
+Higher values equate to earlier execution respective to the build stage.
   - `pre_build`: The priority of the pre-build stage of this task.
 Pre-build tasks run before any distributions are built.
 Defaults to `0`.
   - `post_build`: The priority of the post-build stage of this task.
 Post-build tasks run afer every distribution has been built.
 Defaults to `0`.
 - `on_builds`: A list of build names that govern whether the task should run or not.
 For example, if `on_builds = ["mac"]` then the given task will only run if the `mac` build is enabled in this run of `renconstruct`.